collaborativebioinformatics/VariantSurvival/README.md

 ##  Abstract
 For a number of neurological diseases, such as Alzheimer's disease, Parkinson's disease and many others, certain genes are known to be involved in the disease mechanism.
 A common question is whether a structural variant in any such gene may be related to drug response in clinical trials, and how this relationship can contribute to the lifecycle of drug development.
-To this end, we introduce \<GeneTarget\>, a tool that identifies changes in survival relative to structural variants within target genes.
+To this end, we introduce <GeneTarget>, a tool that identifies changes in survival relative to structural variants within target genes. \
+In brief, VarantSurvival matches annotated structural variants with clinically relevant genes of neurological disease.
+A cox regression model determines the change in survival between placebo and clinical trial group with respect to the number of structural variants in the drug target genes. \
+We showcase the functionality of our approach on the example of Amyotrophic lateral sclerosis (ALS) and the SETX gene.
+VariantSurvivor has a user-friendly and lightweight graphical user interface built on the shiny webapp package.

 ##  Introduction